jarecoo/practice/notes.md

 - “People seek retreats for themselves in the country, by the sea, or in the mountains.
 You are very much in the habit of yearning for those same things.
 But this is entirely the trait of a base person, when you can, at any moment, find such a retreat in yourself.
 For nowhere can you find a more peaceful and less busy retreat than in your own soul - especially if on close inspection it is filled with ease.” -Marcus Aurelius, Meditations, 4.3.1; The Daily Stoic, p.91
 - “We can find a retreat at any time by looking inward.
 We can sit with our eyes closed and feel our breath go in and out.
 We can turn on some music and tune out the world.
 We can turn off technology or shut off those rampant thoughts in our head.
 That will provide peace.
 Nothing else.”
 The Daily Stoic, p.91
 - The law of attraction, or in motorcycle terms, object fixation, is what causes outlook to heavily influence outcome.
 When you fixate and focus on something, you subconsciously gravitate to that thing.
 Focus on the bad and you’ll live the bad.
 Focus on the good and you’ll live the good.
+- “Your mind will take the shape of what you frequently hold in thought, for the human spirit is colored by such impressions” -Marcus Aurelius, Meditations, 5.16; in The Daily Stoic, p.103
 - Find a place of calm and strength inside yourself.
 Learn to love and have compassion for yourself like a very accepting, supportive parent would love you.
 Love yourself like Fred Rogers would love you.
 “When you’re capable of loving, accepting, and forgiving yourself no matter what, you’ll have the emotional energy to love, accept, and forgive others.
 When your cup is full of love to yourself, you could give more to others.” (https://www.reddit.com/r/howtonotgiveafuck/comments/8api2x/fear_of_not_being_good_enough_episode_2_constant/?st=JFSBV4P2&sh=fc412057)
 - “A mind that isn’t in control of itself, that doesn’t understand its power to regulate itself, will be jerked around by external events and unquestioned impulses” The Daily Stoic, p.101